If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 1. When using Warré or Top Bar beehives

 One major benefit is that it is great for the extraction of honey when you are using a Warré or Top Bar hive in your beekeeping operation.
-Foundationless beekeeping with the two types of beehive does not necessitate reuse of already formed comb.
-In the Langstroth beehive however, extracted beehive frames are best returned to the beehive with their comb intact.
-It speeds up production of honey and brood in the beehive by saving bees the time and resources needed to draw fresh comb.
+Foundationless beekeeping with the two types of beehives does not necessitate the reuse of already formed comb.
+In the Langstroth beehive, however, extracted beehive frames are best returned to the beehive with their comb intact.
+It speeds up the production of honey and brood in the beehive by saving bees the time and resources needed to draw fresh comb.

 2. Efficient and effective

 The device is multipurpose, and having one is great for beekeepers with other agricultural production operations.
 It can be used to press other products of the farm such as fruits.
 Winemakers can use the honey press to extract juice from berries.
-Being able to use the same equipment for more than one purpose in the farm makes it a worthy investment for such beekeepers.
-Using the device on anything other than honeycomb, follows the same operation procedures.
+Being able to use the same equipment for more than one purpose on the farm makes it a worthy investment for such beekeepers.
+Using the device on anything other than honeycomb follows the same operating procedures.

 4. Getting chunk honey

-Consumers that love the taste and experience of eating chunk honey, are best suited by processing using a honey press.
+Consumers that love the taste and experience of eating chunk honey, are best suited to processing using a honey press.
 This method of consuming honey is touted to be the most natural way.
-The clear honey obtained when some other types of extraction methods are used, is sometimes seen as over-purified by these consumers.
-To meet the demands of such honey consumers in the market, beekeepers are best suited by a honey press when preparing their beehive harvest.
+The clear honey obtained when some other types of extraction methods are used is sometimes seen as over-purified by these consumers.
+To meet the demands of such honey consumers in the market, beekeepers are best suited to a honey press when preparing their beehive harvest.

 Issues with Using a Honey Press